CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

 - `graph_stats.txt`: optional graph summary statistics when `--graph-stats` is used.
 - `export.*.json`: optional intermediate hashes, vectors, and coverage statistics when `--export` is used.
 - `matrix.mtx`: optional sparse Matrix Market output for large matrix workflows.

+!!!
+Tip "Cohort mode vs patient mode"
+    Use **cohort mode** when every record should be compared with every other record.
+Use [patient mode](patient.md) when you have a target patient or object and want a ranked list of closest matches.

 [See common usage](usage.md){ .md-button .md-button--primary }
 [Read generic JSON tutorial](generic-json.md){ .md-button }